bpftrace/bpftrace/docs/reference_guide.md

 [...]
 ```

-This includes `The verifier log:` and then the log message from the in-kernel vertifier.
+This includes `The verifier log:` and then the log message from the in-kernel verifier.

 ## 7. Preprocessor Options